For Businesses Impacted by COVID-19

 Rapid Response - Layoff Response Assistance

-If you are a business considering work stoppages, layoffs, or furloughs, we offer Rapid Response virtual info sessions every Tuesday to inform you and your employees about Unemployment Insurance, Health Benefits, and Job Centers.
+If you are a business considering work stoppages, layoffs, or furloughs, we offer Rapid Response virtual info sessions on the First and Third Tuesday of the month to inform you and your employees about Unemployment Insurance, Health Benefits, and Job Centers.
 Register here.

 For confidential assistance, contact: firstname.lastname@example.org or call 415-701-4848 and ask for a Rapid Response Business Services Specialist.